Conservatorship Services in Sacramento

 - Acting in the best interests of the conservatee at all times.

 A conservatorship can be terminated in several ways, depending on the specific circumstances of the case.
 Some common reasons for ending a conservatorship include the following:

 - The conservatee has regained their mental or physical capacity and is able to manage their own affairs again.
 In this case, the conservatee can petition the court to terminate the conservatorship.
 The court may require the conservatee to undergo a medical evaluation to determine their capacity.

 - The conservator can no longer fulfill their duties or is acting against the best interests of the conservatee.
 In this case, the conservatee or another interested party can petition the court to remove the conservator and appoint a new one.

 - The conservatee has passed away.
 In this case, the conservatorship will automatically be terminated, and the conservator will be responsible for carrying out the instructions in the conservatee’s testament to settle their estate.

 - The purpose of the conservatorship has been accomplished.
-For example, if the conservatorship was established to sell the conservatee’s house and the property has been sold using the deed services of a professional.
+For example, if the conservatorship was established to sell the conservatee’s house, and the property has been sold using online deed transfer forms.